 Meanwhile, other popular passion investments such as art and wine came a distant second with 57% or respondents indicating interest, while jewellery came in third at 50%.

-Perhaps this would explain the recent MoonSwatch madness, where hundreds of Singaporeans lost their minds and tempers over a collaboration between Omega and Swatch, never mind that these are simply mass-produced plastic versions of Omega’s much-coveted Speedmaster Moonwatch.
+Perhaps this would explain the MoonSwatch madness, where hundreds of Singaporeans lost their minds and tempers over a collaboration between Omega and Swatch, never mind that these are simply mass-produced plastic versions of Omega’s much-coveted Speedmaster Moonwatch.

 Reasons to invest in luxury timepieces